 You should not need a risk assessment – as long as consideration is given to the needs of all those attending, common sense precautions should be enough.

 The Licensing Act 2003 does not require a music licence at a street party unless amplified music is one of the main purposes of the event.

 However, if you plan to sell alcohol you will need to check whether you need a Temporary Events Notice.
 This is a temporary permission for licensable activities which currently costs £21 and covers events of less than 500 people.
 For more information or to make an application, please contact your local licensing authority by entering your postcode at Temporary Events Notice.

 For most small parties in quiet streets, all we need to know is where and when the closure will take place so we can plan around it (for example, so emergency services know).
 A traffic regulation order will need to be put in place, so you need to let us know in plenty of time.
 If we need more information, we will let you know.

 You can organise a gathering or 'Street Meet' on private land, such as a driveway or front garden, without any requirement to fill in council forms.
-Streets Alive has some excellent guidance on how to go about it.
+Street Party has some excellent guidance on how to go about it.

 There is no requirement to have public liability insurance.
-But if you think insurance would be a good idea, have a look at the advice on the Streets Alive and Big Lunch websites and shop around.
+But if you think insurance would be a good idea, have a look at the advice on the Big Lunch website and shop around.
 Quotes for insurance start from as little as £50, which can be split between people attending.

 The Food Standards Agency (FSA) has confirmed that one-off events such as street parties aren't usually considered food businesses, so there are no forms to fill in.